Dave-Browne/CarND_P4-Advanced-Lane-Lines/README.md

 `combo[((S_binary == 1) & ((H_binary == 1) | (R_binary == 1) | (L_binary == 1)))] = 1`

-The red and luminosity channels don't provide any value in the concrete section, but together with the H channel, they remove the shadow from the saturation image.
-They play an important role in more difficult scenarios (** see harder challenge section*********)
+The red and luminosity channels don't provide any value in the concrete section, but together with the H channel, they remove the shadow from the saturation image to provide a very clean result.

 ![alt text][image4]